 Of course, you can also use the exported XML file to do your own further processing of the search results (e.g. by transforming them via an XSL stylesheet).

 3. SEARCH EXPRESSIONS

+EXAKT supports different forms of search expressions.
+The types of searches differ either in the type of the search method or in the area where the search will be conducted.
+The following two chapters will explain the main search methods that are used in EXAKT, whereas chapter 8 will also discuss the different search areas.

-3.1.
-Regular Expressions
+3.1 Regular Expressions

 Search expressions can be more than simple strings.
 In order to find complex patterns in the corpus, you can use regular expressions as search expressions.
 A regular expression is a text pattern consisting of ordinary characters and meta-characters which is matched against simple strings.
 Here are some examples: